Nicola Sturgeon's plan to use next general election as ‘de facto’ referendum not 'widely accepted' by voters

-NICOLA Sturgeon's plan to use the next general election as a ‘de facto’ referendum has been given short shrift by voters, according to a new poll.
+NICOLA Sturgeon's plan to use the next general election as a ‘de facto’ referendum has left voters divided, according to a new poll.

-The survey by Ipsos Scotland found that even if pro-independence parties win a majority of votes at the next general election, most Scots do not think it gives the government a mandate to start talks on leaving the UK.
+The survey by Ipsos Scotland found that if pro-independence parties win a majority of votes at the next general election, 39 per cent of Scots believe it gives the government a mandate to start talks on leaving the UK.

+However, 38% said it would not, while another 24% were unsure or had no strong views.

 In June, the First Minister asked Lord Advocate Dorothy Bain to request a ruling from the Supreme Court on the legality of Holyrood staging its own vote without the agreement of Westminster.